rodzanto/amazon-sagemaker-object-detection-railways/README.md

 #### Start notebook

-Create a SageMaker notebook instance with an EBS volume equal or bigger than 700 GB, and add the following lines to **start notebook** section of your life cycle configuration:
+Create an Amazon SageMaker notebook instance with an EBS volume equal or bigger than 700 GB, and add the following lines to **start notebook** section of your life cycle configuration:

 ```
 service docker stop